 - was crucified, shed His blood, and died for our sins on Passover;

 - lay in a tomb for portions of three days and three nights during the Feast of Unleavened Bread;

 - was resurrected from death on the Feast of Firstfruits and ascended back into heaven forty days later;

-- sent the Holy Spirit to indwell believers on Shavuot = Pentecost; and
+- sent the Holy Spirit, ten days after He ascended to heaven, to indwell believers on Shavuot = Pentecost; and

-- was and is the one, true Christ (Messiah), who will return to rule and reign as King over the whole earth.
+- was and is the one, true Christ (Messiah), who will return to Jerusalem to rule and reign as King over the whole earth.

 In the beginning, the Word was God (John 1:1)—not “a god” as one Bible version states—and the Word (God) became flesh (Jesus) and dwelled (or tabernacled) among us (1:14).
 I believe that Jesus was and is fully God (see Was Jesus God?), in human form and likeness.
 God appeared in the flesh (1 Timothy 3:16)—that is, in the body of Jesus.
 Referring to Jesus the Son, the Father called Him God (Hebrews 1:8).

 While Jesus walked the earth He was in nature, and in the form of, God; He was made in human likeness and was in appearance as a man who, in great humility, died on a cross (Philippians 2:5-8).
 Essentially, Jesus became one of us so that, in time, we could be like Him.